 What is ‘biometric’ face recognition?

-Biometric face recognition works by using a computer to analyze a subject’s facial structure.
-Face recognition software takes a number of points and measurements, including the distances between key characteristics such as eyes, nose and mouth, angles of key features such as the jaw and forehead, and lengths of various portions of the face.
+Biometric face recognition works by using a computer to analyze your facial structure.
+Face recognition software uses nodal points to take measurements, including the distances between key characteristics such as eyes, nose and mouth, angles of key features such as the jaw and forehead, and lengths of various portions of the face.
 Using all of this information, the program creates a unique template incorporating all of the numerical data.
 This template may then be compared to enormous databases of facial images to identify the subject.

 What does the guarantee cover?

-The ID Photoshop guarantees that the photo will meet all of the criteria stated in the official photo regulations guide for a specified country/institution/company.
-If you are rejected, please provide proof of the rejection (written or otherwise) to us and we will re-take the photo or give you your money back.
+The ID Photoshop guarantees that the photo will meet all of the technical criteria stated in the official photo regulations guide for a specified country/institution/company.
+If your photo is rejected, please provide reasons for the rejection, evidence of the same and the full set of the rejected photos and we will retake the photo or give you your money back.

 How long does it take to get the photos?

 We usually succeed at ensuring our clients are in and out of the studio with their photos within 10 minutes.
 Please account for slightly longer during peak periods.

 Do I need to book an appointment?